What will the CARE bill do?

 When will the CARE bill be passed and enacted?

-The ASRT and the Alliance believe that the CARE bill is an important piece of patient quality care legislation and are committed to seeing it enacted.
+The ASRT believes that the CARE bill is an important piece of patient quality care legislation and are committed to seeing it enacted.
 We came very close in the 109th Congress when the bill was passed in the Senate and missed passing the House by mere hours before Congress adjourned.

 Isn't the CARE bill just another MQSA?